cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 https://api.cirrus-ci.com/github/<USER OR ORGANIZATION>/<REPOSITORY>.svg?branch=<BRANCH NAME>
 ```

+By default, Cirrus picks the lastest build in a final state for the repository or a particular branch if `branch` parameter is specified.
+It's also possible to explicitly set a concrete build to use with `?buildId=<BUILD ID>` query parameter.

 If you want a badge for a particular task within the latest finished build, simply use `?task=<TASK NAME>` query parameter (at the end of the URL) like this:

 ```yaml